-How to Save Data While Streaming Video (Netflix, Amazon Prime)
+How to Save Data While Streaming Video (YouTube, Netflix, Amazon Prime)

 So during your weekly Zoom catchup with friends, you might be finding it’ harder and harder to find new things to talk about.